How to Improve Your Website’s SEO With Internal Linking

 Internal linking is a critical component to your business’ Search Engine Optimization (SEO) strategy.
 You can plan where to place links on your web pages and the destination page to help your website rank higher on search engine results.
 This is the art of internal linking – strategically placing links to different pages on your own website so that users can discover relevant pages and learn more about your business.
 Through internal linking, your website basically vouches for its own pages.
 It may seem redundant or even narcissistic but it’s true!
 Search engines will see that you believe in your website enough to link its own pages, instead of linking to an outside source, and they use that information when assigning web rank.

-What Are Internal SEO Links?
+What are Internal SEO Links?

 Internal SEO links lead users to pages on your own website, as opposed to linking to external pages on other websites.
 The more times you link users to a certain page, the more important that page appears in Google’s eyes.
 Think of it this way – if you love a movie so much that you bring it up 200 times a day, people will get the hint that you’re obsessed with it.
 This is the same line of thinking that search engines use when they rank your web pages.

 Adding an internal SEO link to web copy isn’t difficult.
-For example, putting the HTML code FAQ around the anchor text “FAQ” will hyperlink the text.
+For example, putting the HTML code around the anchor text “FAQ” will hyperlink the text.
 The end result will look like this – FAQ.
 Voila!
 You’ve just created an internal link.

-Creating An Internal SEO Link Strategy
+Creating an Internal SEO Link Strategy

 It’s crucial to develop and execute a long-term internal linking strategy.
 As your website grows, you have to make sure that users can find all pages on it – even older pages.